MblKiTA/mongo-rs-api/README.md

 * Latest [PyMongo](https://github.com/mongodb/mongo-python-driver)

-Ensure that no mongod or mongos is running.
+Ensure that no mongod or mongos are not running.

 Run this code as: